About the NJR

 - Evidence variations in outcome achieved across surgical practice in order to inform best practice.

-- Enhance patient awareness of joint replacement outcomes to better inform patient choice and patients' quality of experience through engagement with
+- Enhance patient awareness of joint replacement outcomes to better inform patient choice and patients' quality of experience through engagement.

 - Support evidence-based purchasing of joint replacement implants for healthcare providers to support quality and cost effectiveness.